Malai Kofta Recipe

 TIPS TO MAKE BEST MALAI KOFTA

-The restaurant style Mughlai cuisine malai kofta curry shared here is one of the best you can make at home.
-The sweetness of onions and cashews mixed with the slight tanginess from yoghurt gives a well-balanced taste to the gravy.
+The restaurant-style Mughlai cuisine malai kofta curry shared here is one of the best you can make at home.
+The sweetness of onions and cashews mixed with the slight tanginess from yogurt gives a well-balanced taste to the gravy.